China University of Geosciences (Beijing): Campus

 The campus of CUGB is located on the Xueyuan Road (literally: college road), a hub for higher education institutions in Haidian District of Beijing, housing a total of eight universities.
 The campus covers an area of approximately 130 acres, with the main road being a 2-kilometer-long tree-lined boulevard.
 On the north side of the boulevard, there are instructional and office buildings, the library, and the residential halls.
 On the south side of this boulevard, there is a cluster of sports facilities, including two standard-sized football fields, a rock climbing wall, nine basketball courts, and several badminton and tennis courts.
 Near the eastern gate of the university, there is the Geology Museum of CUGB.
 Additionally, there is an international conference center within the campus.

-The campus of CUGB is in close proximity to several other notable universities.
+The campus of CUGB is near several other notable universities.
 To the north are Beijing Language and Culture University, Beijing Forestry University, and China University of Mining and Technology; to the south is Beijing University of Aeronautics and Astronautics; to the east is University of Science and Technology Beijing; and to the west are Tsinghua University and Peking University.

 A new CUGB campus of about 263 acres is under construction in Xiong'an and is expected to complete in late 2025.

 The university operates field camp stations in Zhoukoudian, Beidaihe, and Pingquan.